Viability and Arbitrage under Knightian Uncertainty: The Efficient Market Hypothesis

 Let $\cM$ be a common set of priors on $(\Om, \cF)$.
-Set $ \cH:= \bdd$.
+Let $ \cH$ be the space of bounded, measurable functions.
 Let the common order be given by the quasi-sure ordering under the common set of priors $\cM$, i.e.

-In this case, a contract $X$ is negligible if it vanishes \emph{$\cM$--quasi surely}, i.e. with probability one for all $\P\in\cM$.
+In this case, a claim $X$ is negligible if it vanishes \emph{$\cM$--quasi--surely}, i.e. with probability one for all $\P\in\cM$.
 An indicator function $1_A$ is thus negligible if the set $A$ is \emph{polar}, i.e. a null set with respect to every probability in $\cM$.
-Take the set of relevant contracts to be\footnote{These sets of positive and relevant contracts can be derived from Gilboa--Schmeidler utilities.
-Define $ X\preceq Y $ if and only if $ \cE_\cM[U(X)]:=\inf_{\P\in\cM} E_\P [U(X)] \le \cE_\cM[U(Y)]$ for all strictly increasing and concave real functions $U$.
-The $0\preceq Y$ is equivalent to $Y$ dominating the zero contract in the sense of second order stochastic dominance under all $\P \in \cM$.
-Hence, $Y$ is nonnegative almost surely for all $\P\in\cM$.}
+Take the set of relevant claims to be\footnote{These sets of positive and relevant claims can be derived from Gilboa--Schmeidler utilities.
+Define $ X\preceq Y $ if and only if $ \inf_{\P\in\cM} E_\P [U(X)] \leq \inf_{\P\in\cM} U(Y)]$ for all strictly increasing and concave real functions $U$.
+Then $0\preceq Y$ implies that for all priors $\P \in \cM$, every risk-averse expected utility agent prefers $Y$ to the null claim.
+As is well known, this is equivalent to $Y$ dominating the null claim in the sense of second order stochastic dominance for every $\P \in \cM$, implying that $Y$ is nonnegative almost surely for all $\P\in\cM$.}

-\begin{prop} Under the assumptions of this subsection, the financial market is viable if and only if there is a set of finitely additive measures $\cQ$ that are martingale measures and that has the same polar sets as the common set of priors $\cP$. \end{prop}
+\begin{prop} Under the assumptions of this subsection, the financial market is viable if and only if there is a set of finitely additive martingale measures $\cQ$ that has the same polar sets as the common set of priors $\cM$. \end{prop}

 \begin{proof} Suppose that the market is viable.
 We show that the class $\cQ_{ac}$ from Theorem \ref{t.subexp} satisfies the desired properties.
 The martingale property follows by definition and from the fact that $\cI$ is a linear space.
 Suppose that $A$ is polar.
 Then, $1_A$ is negligible and from the absolute continuity property, it follows $\phi(A)=0$ for any $\phi\in\cQ_{ac}$.
 On the other hand, if $A$ is not polar, $1_A\in\cR$ and from the full support property, it follows that there exists $\phi_A\in\cQ_{ac}$ such that $\phi_A(A)>0$.
 Thus, $A$ is not $\cQ_{ac}$-polar.
 We conclude that $\cM$ and $\cQ_{ac}$ share the same polar sets.
 For the converse implication, define $\cE(\cdot):=\sup_{\phi\in\cQ}\E_{\phi}[\cdot]$.
 Using the same argument as above, $\cE$ is a sublinear martingale expectation with full support.
 From Theorem \ref{t.subexp} the market is viable. \end{proof}